tobsirl/react-router-v5/lazy/README.md

 npm run build
 ```
 <img width="851" alt="split-v5" src="https://user-images.githubusercontent.com/25591390/89098460-bd944500-d3df-11ea-8151-fb662d59b816.png">
 Now our application is split into three separate chucks based on the selected route.
-Before code splitting the entire site would be downloaded for the end user.
+Before code splitting the entire site would be downloaded in a single chunk for the end user.